Interdisciplinary Renewable and Environmental Collaborative REU Program

 Mentors: Du (Chemistry), Kolodka (Chem.
 Eng.)

 Synthetic polymers are indispensable in our modern society, yet the current reliance on petroleum resources and the persistence of plastic wastes in the environment have required new strategies such as a shift toward renewable feedstock, (bio)degradable materials, and accelerated degradations.
-The team of one chemist and one chemical engineer will direct the IREC students to tackle the issue from two perspectives.
+The team of one chemist and one chemical engineer will direct the IREC students to tackle the issue from multiple perspectives.
 On the one hand, students will synthesize (bio)degradable polymers from partially or wholly biobased monomers via catalytic approaches.
-These include polycarbonates, polyesters, polysilylethers, as well as their copolymers.
+These include polyesters, polycarbonates, poly(silyl ether)s, as well as their copolymers.
+On the other hand, novel polymer architectures such as cyclic and brush type polymers will be constructed to explore their unique properties and potential applications.
 Special attention will be given to functionalized polymers that are stimuli-responsive or self-healable.
 Their thermo-mechanical properties will be characterized via various spectroscopic and analytical techniques such as gel permeation chromatography, differential scanning calorimetry, and dynamic mechanical analysis.
-On the other hand, students will explore photo-based strategies that can accelerate the degradation of polymers including both biodegradable and non-biodegradable polymers.

-Mentors: Wayne Seames (Chem Eng), Dan Laudal and Xiaodong Hou (Institute for Energy Studies), Steve Nordeng (Geology)
+Mentors: Wayne Seames (Chem Eng), Xiaodong Hou (Institute for Energy Studies), Steve Nordeng (Geology)

 Rare earth elements (REEs) have been identified by the United States Geological Survey as critical mineral commodities.
 New reliable, economic and environmentally suitable domestic REE resources must be realized.
 REEs have been found in concentrations that may be viable for recovery and purification in geologically young organic sediments (i.e. coals and crude oils), yet not in all sources.
 While there are hypotheses about why REEs are found in certain coals and crudes, no systematic study has been performed that would allow resource extractors to forecast where viable REE concentrations are found.
 In this project, the student will study selected core organic sediment samples to increase our understanding of REE geological distributions from Williston basin geological strata.
 The student will work with the geologists to identify a suite of samples to study, with the chemical engineers to learn how to dissolve the inorganic minerals out of the coal, and then learn and use a graphite furnace atomic adsorption spectrometer to determine the concentration of one or more target rare earth elements from the dissolved samples.